 That's it!
 Don't forget to first clean the cache if you don't see the result of this code immediately.
+Also don't forget to look at the quick start guide, installation, point 4 (uncomment line 8 in application.ini).

 As you can see in the last part, the details snippet can easily be changed to your preferences.